Key takeaways

 In the United States, these allergies can occur from February until early summer, depending on the state.

-Allergies can come in two forms:
+Allergies in spring can come in two forms:

 • Seasonal: Symptoms occur in spring, summer, or fall and are usually due to pollen or mold spores.